Exyro2025/maison-temoin/README.md

 This repository contains the public-facing website for Maison Témoin.

 The site is intentionally minimal and informational.
-Pricing and operational details are provided privately to developers.
+Program terms and pricing are issued privately to developers.

 ---

-## Core Program Overview
+## Core Offering

-- Four scheduled stewardship visits in the first 12 months post-close
-- Loss-prevention actions focused on water risk, HVAC efficiency, and system health
+### Construction-Phase Indice Jour Un™ Alignment Record

+Maison Témoin provides:

+- Construction-phase baseline issuance (post–rough-in / pre–drywall)
-- Serialized digital documentation (Registre Maison) for each enrolled home
+- Manufacturer-referenced documentation for material deviations
-- Structured triage routing for warranty-potential items
+- Priority triage routing (P1–P4) for developer coordination
-- Single coordination layer for homeowners
+- Serialized continuity record via **Registre Maison™**
+- Reduced downstream warranty escalation, closing friction, and reputational risk

+Post-close continuity stewardship may be extended by request.

+---

+## Operational Boundaries

+Maison Témoin observes and documents only.

+- No repairs are performed
+- No trade direction is issued
+- No certification, code-compliance signoff, or warranty administration is provided
+- Corrective work remains the domain of licensed trades and the developer’s existing process

 ---